TobseF/impf-bot/README.md

 waitingTime = 120
 # Waiting time for a manual user interaction in minutes [m]
 waitingTimeForUserAction = 15
+# Waiting time in Waiting Room in minutes [m]
+waitingTimeInWaitingRoom = 15
 # Timeout when searching an element on the page in seconds [s]
 searchElementTimeout = 16
 # Explicit waiting time for browser updates in seconds [s]